 Adjustment Day by Chuck Palahniuk

 Fight Club fans rejoice as edgy author Chuck Palahniuk is back with the arresting satire that is Adjustment Day, his first novel in four years.
 Set in a scary dystopic future world not too dissimilar to our own we follow a plot by young men and blue-collar workers to rise up and overthrow the corrupt and ageing politicians of the U.S. government and the elite, then re-invent America as some sort of modern utopia, of the markedly less peaceful kind.
 A dizzying cast of characters lay out the narrative to this book that provides shocks and laughs in equally large doses.
 Fans of Chuck Palahniuk’s work won’t be disappointed, not least for all the Fight Club references, he drops here.

 Out on 1st May.
 Pre-order your copy HERE.

 The Big Book of Poker

 Ever wanted to be a top poker player but don’t know a fold from a flop?
 If so The Big Book of Poker is for you.
 Poker champion and game theorist Dario De Toffoli has put together an in-depth guide so you can become an ace in any card battle whatever the stakes.
-There’s plenty to take away from the book be you rank amateur or seasoned hand, with the basics of the game, tons of top tips, and more advanced concepts covered, such an easy to remember system to master poker mathematics.
+There’s plenty to take away from the book be you rank amateur or a seasoned hand, with the basics of the game, tons of top tips, and more advanced concepts covered, such an easy to remember system to master poker mathematics.
 You’ll also learn how to read different player types so you can take the guy who blinks every time he has a flush to the cleaners.
 A careful study of this poker bible will see you in Vegas with the high rollers in no time.
 Just don’t forget who told you about the book.